Usa travel guide

 USA Travel Guide: Best places to visit

-- New York: is a city that never sleeps.
+- New York: A city that never sleeps.
 From the Statue of Liberty and Empire State Building to Broadway shows and Central Park, there’s always something to see and do.

 - Grand Canyon (Arizona): standing at the edge, you can’t help but feel tiny in comparison to the vast and colorful landscape.
 Whether hiking the canyon or simply watching the sunrise or sunset, it’s a place that leaves you in awe.

-- Yellowstone (Wyoming, Montana, Idaho): is one of the most visited national parks in the USA.
-It offers roaming bison, crystal-clear lakes, and stunning landscapes, making it an explorer’s paradise.
+- Yellowstone (Wyoming, Montana, Idaho): One of the most visited national parks in the USA.
+It offers roaming bison, crystal-clear lakes, as well as stunning landscapes.

 - Yosemite (California): brings together towering granite cliffs, tall waterfalls and ancient sequoias in one place.
 Whether you’re hiking the Half Dome, Yosemite Falls, or climbing the granite walls, Yosemite is a paradise for nature lovers.